 Get a bike that fits.

 If your kiddo is frustrated with their bike, there is a good chance it is too big or too heavy.
 Pick a lightweight bike with a low stand-over height that’s designed for the youngest kids.
-(We recommend the FirstBike Racing Balance Bike with the optional lowering kit for young riders).
+(Need help choosing?
+Take a look at our list of the best balance bikes for toddlers).

 If you already have a bike and don’t want to spend money on a new one, make sure the seatpost and handlebars are lowered all the way.
 If that doesn’t work, put the bike away for a few months and let them get a little taller.
 It is amazing how quickly they will grow and be ready for it!